pha4ge/hAMRonization_workflow/README.md

 ## Running

-To execute the pipeline, navigate to the cloned repository, edit the config (`config/config.yaml`) and input details (`config/isolate_list.txt`) for your purposes.
+To execute the pipeline, navigate to the cloned repository, edit the config (`config/config.yaml`) and isolate list (`config/isolate_list.tsv`) to suit your purposes.
-Execute the following, substituting a value for `--jobs` as needed:
+Execute the following, increasing the value for `--jobs` if your compute capacity allows:

     snakemake --configfile config/config.yaml --use-conda --jobs 2 --use-singularity --singularity-args "-B $PWD:/data"

-> Note: you may get better Conda performance if you add `--conda-frontend mamba`, but you may run into the unresolved error _"libmamba: non-conda folder exists at prefix"_.
+> Note: you might get better Conda performance if you add `--conda-frontend mamba`, but this could hit the unresolved bug _"libmamba: non-conda folder exists at prefix"_.

 Testing
 -------

-To test the pipeline follow the above installation instructions and execute on the test data set:
+To test the pipeline, follow the above installation instructions and execute on the test data set:

-    snakemake --configfile config/test_config.yaml --use-conda --jobs 1 --use-singularity --singularity-args "-B $PWD:/data"
+    snakemake --configfile test/test_config.yaml --use-conda --jobs 1 --use-singularity --singularity-args "-B $PWD:/data"

 Docker
 ------